qian-chu/github_tutorial/README.md

 Check `sample_code.py` and see if you can find any issues.
 Submit it to the Issues section.

 ### Contribute codes
 For public projects, usually you don't have write access to the repository.
-In this case, you can still make changes to the project by creating a `folk` of the repository.
+In this case, you can still make changes to the project by creating a `fork` of the repository.
 This will create a copy of the repository under your account and you are free to make changes to it.

 Once you are done, you can create a `pull request` to the original repository and ask the owner to review and merge your changes.